Who are advisers and what do they do?

 Most incoming students are assigned to one of our advisers through Advising & Orientation.
 Your assigned adviser is available for you to schedule appointments with.

+Other advising services at the UW include Office of Minority Affairs & Diversity (OMAD) Counseling Services, Student-Athlete Academic Services and the University Honors Program.
 As you start to narrow down your choice of majors, or if you're already declared, you will want to start meeting with department advisers.
-Other advising services at the UW include Student-Athlete Academic Services and the University Honors Program.

 General advisers have expertise spanning the whole university.
 Until you declare a major you might primarily work with general advisers.
 They can help you: